Netherlands-Cancer-Institute/Multimodal_Surv/README.md

 An interactive platform is available at: https://huggingface.co/spaces/zhang0319/Multimodal_Surv

-This repository contains the preprocessing, training, validation, and evaluation code for **V-LINC**, a multimodal survival model for individualized breast cancer prognosis.
-The model integrates breast DCE-MRI, radiology reports, structured clinical variables, treatment information, and optional mutation features.
+This repository contains the preprocessing, training, validation, and evaluation code for **V-LINC**, a multimodal survival prognostication system for individualized breast cancer prognosis.
+The system integrates breast DCE-MRI, radiology reports, structured clinical variables, treatment information, and optional mutation features.

 ### V-LINC framework
 ![image](https://github.com/Netherlands-Cancer-Institute/Multimodal_Surv/blob/main/Figures/Flowchart.png)
-Note: Study setting and V-LINC framework. a, Clinical context of pretreatment breast MRI acquisition and subsequent treatment pathways, including neoadjuvant therapy and surgery-first management. b, Geographic distribution of the in-house cohort and external validation cohorts. c, Data sources used for prognostic modeling, including DCE-MRI and radiology reports from radiological evaluation, clinicopathological variables from pathological evaluation and longitudinal follow-up for survival endpoints. d, Overview of the V-LINC framework.
+Note: Study setting and V-LINC framework. a, Clinical context of pretreatment breast MRI acquisition and subsequent treatment pathways, including neoadjuvant therapy and surgery-first management. b, Geographic distribution of the in-house cohort and external validation cohorts. c, Data sources used for prognostic evaluation, including DCE-MRI and radiology reports from radiological evaluation, clinicopathological variables from pathological evaluation and longitudinal follow-up for survival endpoints. d, Overview of the V-LINC framework.
 DCE-MRI, radiology reports and structured clinical variables are encoded separately, combined with treatment-context prompts and integrated through an attention-based fusion network to estimate patient-level risk.

 ## Repository structure